Free Beginner: Building and Testing With Gradle

-The first of these three books was launched in July of 2011 and is 80 pages of the foundations of Gradle as written by Tim Berglund and Matthew McCullough.
+The first of the O’Reilly Gradle books was launched in July of 2011 and is 80 pages of the foundations of Gradle as written by Tim Berglund and Matthew McCullough.
 It offers descriptions and examples that reinforce the Gradle message that the tool can be approachable for build users while still offering great flexibility and power to build masters.

 Gradle Effective Implementation Guide

 This book is a great introduction and reference for using Gradle.
 The Gradle build language is explained with hands on code and practical applications.
 You learn how to apply Gradle in your Java, Scala or Groovy projects, integrate with your favorite IDE and how to integrate with well-known continuous integration servers.

 - Create Gradle build scripts from clear examples

 - Write build logic with the Gradle build language

 - Compile, test and check your Java, Scala and Groovy applications